Microphones for Gaming in 2022 – Hear The Difference!

 Build Quality and Versatility

-The average price falls anywhere between $50 and $200 typically.
-This really depends on what you’re after.
-Just like with any other piece of equipment, like webcams or speakers, microphones come with a huge difference in price, quality, and specs.
-If you’re shopping for a gaming microphone on Amazon, solid choices include Rode NT USB, HyperX Quadcast, the Blue Yeti line of products or the Samson G-Track Pro.
+Anywhere between $50 and $200 typically.
+This really depends on what you’re after, and every best microphone for gaming offers something different.
+If you’re shopping for a gaming microphone on Amazon, solid choices include Rode NT USB, HyperX Quadcast, the Blue Yeti line of products, or the Samson G-Track Pro.
 Good brands will set you back from $90 for the cheapest models to around $160 for the most expensive ones, with Razer Seiren Elite and a few other dynamic mics costing $200 or over.

-Our pick definitely goes to Samson G-Track Pro or Rode NT USB.
-When talking about the best microphones for gaming almost all models on our list are a valid option, depending on your needs.
-If we had to pick two, though, the mix of great performance, good price point and a variety of useful features elevate these two just above the rest of the pack.
+Our pick is Samson G-Track Pro or Rode NT USB.
+When talking about the best microphones for gaming, almost all models on our list are a valid option, depending on your needs.
+If we had to pick two, though, the mix of great performance, good price point, and a variety of useful features would elevate these two just above the rest of the pack.
 You can’t go wrong with any of our other choices either, though.

 The mic should be 6-12 inches from your mouth, ideally.
 The closer it is, the better, within reason.
 You obviously don’t want to be eating your mic, but the closer it is to your mouth, the better it will be able to pick up your vocal nuances, and the less ambient noise and background interference will get in the way of your recording or stream.